Grave of the Fireflies

-is a 1988 Japanese animated war film written and directed by Isao Takahata and animated by Studio Ghibli, based on the 1967 semi-autobiographical short story of the same name by Akiyuki Nosaka.
-Set in the city of Kobe, Japan, it tells the story of siblings and war orphans Seita and Setsuko, and their desperate struggle to survive during the final months of the Pacific War.
+is a 1988 Japanese animated war film written and directed by Isao Takahata.
+It stars the voices of Tsutomu Tatsumi, Ayano Shiraishi, Yoshiko Shinohara, and Akemi Yamaguchi.
+Based on Akiyuki Nosaka's 1967 semi-autobiographical short story of the same name, the film is set in Kobe shortly after its bombing by the U.S. Army Air Forces, and follows two orphaned siblings who desperately struggle to survive during the final months of the Pacific War.

-Production of Grave of the Fireflies began after Nosaka became interested in an animated adaptation of his book.
-The film was Takahata's first with Studio Ghibli.
-Several critics consider Grave of the Fireflies an anti-war film, but Takahata disputed this claim.
-The film stars Tsutomu Tatsumi, Ayano Shiraishi, Yoshiko Shinohara and Akemi Yamaguchi.
-It was theatrically released in Japan on April 16, 1988.

-Upon release, the film was universally acclaimed by critics, with particular praise toward its emotional weight.
-It was also modestly successful at the Japanese box office, grossing ¥1.7 billion.
-Grave of the Fireflies is considered by many to be Takahata's magnum opus as well as one of the greatest animated films ever made, and is recognized as a major work of Japanese animation.
+Production began after Nosaka became interested in an animated adaptation of his book.
+It was animated by Studio Ghibli, and was Takahata's first film with the studio.
+Several critics considered it an anti-war film, but Takahata disagreed.
+The film was theatrically released in Japan by Toho on April 16, 1988, and was a modest success at the Japanese box office, grossing ¥1.7 billion.
+Its later international releases between 2018 and 2025 grossed overseas.
+It received universal acclaim and is considered by many to be Takahata's masterpiece, one of the greatest animated films of all time, and a major work of Japanese animation.
+It garnered particular praise for its emotional weight, and has been cited as one of the saddest films ever made.

 Plot

 In March 1945, American bombers destroy most of Kobe during the waning days of the Pacific War.
-Seita and his sister Setsuko, children of an Imperial Japanese Navy captain, survive, but their mother dies.
+Seita and his 4 year old sister Setsuko, children of an Imperial Japanese Navy captain, survive, but their mother dies.
+She is cremated in a mass grave outside and Seita is seen carrying a small wooden box containing her ashes.
 Seita conceals their mother's death from Setsuko.
 The siblings move in with an aunt.
+He hides his mother's box of ashes in the garden.
 Seita retrieves a supply cache he buried before the bombing and gives everything to his aunt, save for a tin of Sakuma drops, which he gives to Setsuko.
 The aunt convinces Seita to sell his mother's silk kimonos for rice, which devastates Setsuko.

 As rations dwindle, the aunt becomes resentful of the children as Seita does nothing to earn the food she prepares for them.
 At her suggestion, Seita withdraws some money from his mother's bank account to buy a charcoal stove and other supplies.
 Following an air raid, the siblings move into an abandoned bomb shelter.
+Among the belongings is the wooden box of his mother's ashes.
 They capture fireflies from the marshes and release them into the refuge for light.
 The following morning the fireflies have died.
 Setsuko buries them and reveals their aunt told her their mother died, then tearfully asks why the fireflies had to die so soon.

-The situation becomes grave when they run out of rice.
+The situation becomes dire when they run out of rice.
 A friendly farmer recommends that Seita swallow his pride and return to his aunt, but he refuses, instead stealing crops from farms and breaking into homes during air raids.
 A farmer catches him and brings him to the police station, but the sympathetic policeman lets him go.